alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 ##Unlicensed medicines

-You may be able to import unlicensed medicine if both:

-- a patient has a special clinical need for the medicine
-- there isn't an appropriate licensed product available in the UK
+You may be able to import unlicensed medicine if a patient has a special clinical need for the medicine and there isn't an appropriate licensed product available in the UK.

 s1.
 [Check if you need a wholesaler or manufacturer ‘specials’ licence](#wholesale-specials-licence), if you don’t have them already.
 Allow 90 working days if you need to apply - you’ll need to pay a fee. s2.
 Follow the rules if the medicine contains a [controlled substance](#controlled-drugs).